Road Trips Through the Heart of Canada

 Manitoba offers diverse hiking and camping experiences.
 Riding Mountain National Park features scenic trails, wildlife and lakeside campgrounds.
 Whiteshell Provincial Park has rugged forests, stunning lakes and many campgrounds.
 Spruce Woods Provincial Park is known for the Spirit Sands trail and as a dark-sky preserve.
 Hecla/Grindstone Provincial Park provides coastal trails along Lake Winnipeg.
 Birds Hill Provincial Park, near Winnipeg, offers easy hiking trails and family-friendly campgrounds.

 Manitoba’s lakes and rivers provide a range of water activities.
 Clear Lake, East Blue Lake and West Hawk Lake are popular for kayaking, canoeing and stand-up paddleboarding.
 Lake Winnipeg and Hecla Island offer great boating and sailing opportunities.
 Churchill River Estuary is famous for beluga whale watching via boat or kayak.
-Floating down the Pinawa Channel on a tube is another popular summer activity.
+Exploring Manitoba’s many beaches is another popular summer activity.